heinricitorgau/heinricitorgau/README.md

 All public repositories are released under the **[MIT License](https://github.com/heinricitorgau/Experimental-C2-Architecture-and-Cyber-Defense-Analysis/blob/main/LICENSE)**.

 For collaboration, please follow standard open-source etiquette when submitting issues or pull requests.

 ---

-⭐ *Build to understand, not to exploit.* ob/main/LICENSE)**.
-Please follow the **[Contributor Covenant Code of Conduct](https://github.com/heinrictorgau/Cybersecurity-Offense-Defense-Anonymity-Lab-Series/blob/main/CODE_OF_CONDUCT.md)** when contributing.

----